-The North Cowichan MTP is intended for Municipality staff, developers, and the larger community.
-The MTP provides staff with an implementation strategy to outline which actions should be prioritized and implemented in the short-, medium-, and long-term.
+The North Cowichan MTP is intended for Council, Municipality staff, developers, and the larger community.
+The MTP provides staff with a long term set of transportation needs to be used to identify future right-of-way requirements and plan for potential worst-case needs.
+The plan provides a prioritized action plan for the next 10 years; however, priorities may change based on development and asset management projects and needs.
+Municipal staff will utilize this plan along with asset management needs and known and expected development areas to adjust when projects should be implemented.
 It provides the development community with blueprint of where new transportation infrastructure is recommended and where they may be required to contribute to it.
-Lastly, it provides the larger community with an overall vision of how it can meet its future mode share targets, the general goals of the OCP, and the climate targets in the CAEP.
+Lastly, it provides the larger community with an overall vision of how it can meet its future mode share targets, the general goals of the OCP, projected growth, and the climate targets in the Climate Action and Energy Plan while ensuring adaptability.